-Our congregation, the third established in the Nation’s capitol, progressed slowly but steadily.
+Our congregation, the third established in the Nation’s capital, progressed slowly but steadily.

 Since that time, several brothers have ministered to the congregation at 13th Street.
 Junius Stevens served from February 1987 through June 1988.
 Immediately thereafter, Tyrone Allen was appointed minister and served through May 1992.
 From June 1992 through April 1993, Clarence Black, who was one of the congregation’s original deacons, served as minister until Willie Ray Hill was appointed as Ministering Evangelist and served from May 1993 through October 1995.
 Michael McFadden ministered to the saints at 13th Street from June 1996 through July 1999.
 During brother McFadden’s tenure, Leland Sowell resigned as elder due to health issues and Larry Bonner was appointed to eldership and Junius Heath was reappointed.